pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 - `Domain Users`: Clients in a specific domain.
 They only had limited access in the domain.

 ## 🎟️ Kerberoasting
-Crash course for Kerberos authentication protocol.
+>Crash course for Kerberos authentication protocol.
-{: .notice}

 ![image](https://user-images.githubusercontent.com/107750005/221415624-f7b2ed9c-c9a9-4ec3-ad85-7583aca1f0f0.png)